This was a handout that I gave to players before the start of the summer workouts.

 "We are what we repeatedly do.
 Excellence, therefore is not an act, but a habit."

 Repetition is not glamorous.
 It is exciting to play in Thiel Gym in front of 1,000+ people.
-But it the repetition that makes those nights in Thiel successful.
+But it the off-season repetition that makes those nights in Thiel successful.

 #4- Energy, Passion & Enthusiasm